freenas/freenas-docs/userguide/system.rst

    View Enclosure

+Detected %brand% hardware is added to a column on the right side of the screen.
+Click an enclosure to show details about that hardware.

-The screen is divided into these sections:
+The screen is divided into different tabs.
+These tabs reflect the sensors that are active in the chosen hardware.

-**Array Device Slot:** has an entry for each slot in the storage array, indicating the current disk status and FreeBSD device name.
-To blink the status light for that disk as a visual indicator, click the :guilabel:`Identify` button.
+:guilabel:`Disks` shows a graphic representation of the %brand% hardware.
+The disk slots in the graphic are color-coded to show disk status.
+Click any disk slot to see specific details about the disk like the FreeBSD device name, serial number, and current drive settings.
+There is also an :guilabel:`IDENTIFY DRIVE` button that flashes the identification LED for the chosen drive.

+The :guilabel:`Disks Overview` shows statistics about the enclosure pools, status, and detected expanders.
+There are options to show more details about pools in the enclosure, disk status, and expansion shelf status.
+Clicking any of the buttons changes the graphic to show the requested details.

-**Cooling:** has an entry for each fan with status and RPM.
+:guilabel:`Cooling` has an entry for each fan with status and RPM.

-**Enclosure:** shows the status of the enclosure.
+:guilabel:`Enclosure Services Controller Electronics` shows the enclosure status.

-**Power Supply:** shows the status of each power supply.
+:guilabel:`Power Supply` shows the status of each power supply.

-**SAS Expander:** shows the status of the expander.
+:guilabel:`SAS Connector` shows the status of the expansion shelf.

-**Temperature Sensor:** shows the current temperature of each expander and the disk chassis.
+:guilabel:`Temperature Sensor` shows the current temperature of each expansion shelf and the disk chassis.

-**Voltage Sensor:** shows the current voltage for each sensor, VCCP, and VCC.
+:guilabel:`Voltage Sensor` shows the current voltage for each sensor, VCCP, and VCC.
 #endif truenas